-Nurse training, like most other forms of education, awarded certificates when successfully completed.
+Nurse training, like most other forms of education led to certificates.
 These outline where and when someone trained and what level they achieved.

-Nursing is a profession that requires training to become a "registered nurse" and lifelong learning with certificates being awarded when further career development is pursued.
-There have been many changes as nursing and nurse education have advanced and developed over time.
+Nursing is a profession that requires lifelong learning; as well as training to develop a career or pursue a new career direction, there are many changes within nursing over time.
 Certificates are kept by individuals, because they represent proud achievements, but also because they are the proof required to practice.